 An SGI ICE XA Cluster, the Cheyenne supercomputer features 145,152 latest-generation Intel Xeon processor cores in 4,032 dual-socket nodes (36 cores/node) and 313 TB of total memory.

 Cheyenne's login nodes give users access to the GLADE shared-disk resource and the High Performance Storage System (HPSS).
-With the introduction of Cheyenne, data storage components provided by DataDirect Networks (DDN) increased the GLADE system’s total usable capacity from 16 PB to 31 PB and further increases are planned.
-The new DDN system transfers data at the rate of 200 GBps, which is more than twice as fast as the current file system’s rate of 90 GBps.
+With the introduction of Cheyenne, new data storage components provided by DataDirect Networks (DDN) increased the GLADE system’s total usable capacity from 16 PB to 31 PB, and further increases are planned.
+The new DDN system transfers data at the rate of 200 GBps, which is more than twice as fast as the older file system’s rate of 90 GBps.

 For purposes of Cheyenne allocations, smaller allocation requests may assume that one Yellowstone core-hour is equivalent to 0.82 Cheyenne core-hours.
 That is, estimate your computational need based on Yellowstone costs and multiply the total by 0.82 to arrive at your Cheyenne estimate.
 Users expecting to make larger requests ideally should request a small allocation first and perform benchmark runs for the most accurate cost estimates.

 |145,152 processor cores||2.3-GHz Intel Xeon E5-2697V4 (Broadwell) processors

 16 flops per clock

 |4,032 computation nodes||Dual-socket nodes, 18 cores per socket|